CURATED BY CHATTERJEE & LAL

 The India Report emphasises on the development of a unique design market that would be informed by “all the disciplines that have developed in our time – sociology, engineering, philosophy, architecture, economics, communications, physics, psychology, history, painting, anthropology… anything to restate the questions of familiar problems in a fresh clear way.”

 The agenda that was jointly established by the State and institutions of the likes of NID, aspired to develop an avant-garde model of design education.
-In the context of contemporary India, where there seems to exist (more now than ever before) lack of an ideological or ethical frameworks in the practice and pedagogy of design, it is this ‘modern history’ of design-thinking that remains a reminder of an a unique thought process and state of affairs at foundation of our modernity ♦
+In the context of contemporary India, where there seems to exist (more now than ever before) lack of an ideological or ethical framework in the practice and pedagogy of design, it is this ‘modern history’ of design-thinking that is a reminder of a unique thought process at the core of our modernity ♦

 Download The India Report by Charles and Ray Eames for further insight.